Techniques and interpretation of measurement of the CD4 cell count in HIV-infected patients

 CD4 and CD8 T cells — Human T lymphocytes can be functionally divided into cells that provide help for other immune cells and those that mediate cellular cytotoxicity.
 Helper T lymphocytes express cluster determinant 4 (abbreviated as "CD4") whereas cytotoxic T cells express cluster determinant 8 (abbreviated as "CD8").
 The CD4 and CD8 molecules are members of the immunoglobulin superfamily and mediate adhesion to major histocompatibility complex class II and class I molecules, respectively.
 In addition, CD4 and CD8 amplify stimulatory signals through the T cell receptor [2-4].

 How does HIV affect CD4 T cells? — HIV infection leads to severe depletion of CD4 T cells in the gut-associated lymphoid tissue with subsequent reduced levels of circulating CD4 lymphocytes in the peripheral blood .
-CD4 cells are reduced precipitously in acute HIV infection, but usually rebound over several weeks as HIV-specific CD8 T cells help to lower plasma viremia .
+CD4 cells are reduced precipitously in acute HIV infection, but usually rebound in the blood over several weeks as HIV-specific CD8 T cells help to lower plasma viremia .
 In the untreated patient, CD4 T cells subsequently decline over several years.
-Population-based studies of the natural history of HIV infection among men who have sex with men (MSM) show that the mean CD4 count prior to seroconversion is about 1000 cells/mm3; CD4 T cell counts decline to a mean of 780 cells/mm3 at six months post-seroconversion and to 670 cells/mm3 at one year of follow-up .
-Subsequently, the CD4 cell count declines at an average yearly rate of approximately 50 cells/mm3, but there is substantial variation among patients [9-11].
+Population-based studies of the natural history of HIV infection among men who have sex with men (MSM) show that the mean CD4 count prior to seroconversion is about 1000 cells/microL; CD4 counts decline to a mean of 780 cells/microL at six months post-seroconversion and to 670 cells/microL at one year of follow-up .
+Subsequently, the CD4 cell count declines at an average yearly rate of approximately 50 cells/microL, but there is substantial variation among patients [9-11].
 Significant depletion of CD4 T cells can lead to opportunistic infections and mortality in the untreated patient.
 The stages and natural history of HIV infection are discussed elsewhere.
 (See "The natural history and clinical features of HIV infection in adults and adolescents".)

 - Graham NM, Park LP, Piantadosi S, et al. Prognostic value of combined response markers among human immunodeficiency virus-infected persons: possible aid in the decision to change zidovudine monotherapy.
 Clin Infect Dis 1995; 20:352.